Romeo's Ladder (5.6+)

 It should take around 15 minutes to hike from the parking area to the top of the Romeo's Ladder crag.

 Routes at Romeo’s Ladder (upstream to downstream):

-•Lunging Ledges (5.9)—about 10 feet left of Entropy; climb the face, then the flakes, to the corner and up top.
+• Lunging Ledges (5.9)—about 10 feet right of Entropy; climb the face, then the flakes, to the corner and up top.

-For Scramblers: Just right of the Romeo’s Ladder face, in the corner formed by the face and the river-facing wall, there is a steep, narrow crack/gully heading all the way to the top.
+For Scramblers: Look to Romeo's Corner.
 This climb is around 5.2, with most of the lower half in Class 4 territory.
 It is a nice, reasonably safe climb.
 The climb is about 40 feet in all, and the lower part follows an easy crack that shouldn't give any trouble to anyone who has free soloed Class 5 routes before.
-The upper part gets steeper and harder, and the uppermost portion may also be a little dirty, but it's still not too taxing to manage it.
-Still, if that upper part should prove undesirable for any reason, look for a narrow, low-angle ledge near it leading right.
+The upper part gets steeper and harder, and the finish is full of thorns, but it's still not too taxing to manage it.
+Still, if that upper part should prove undesirable, look for a narrow, low-angle ledge near it leading right.
 I often use this ledge to descend to the lower part of the route in order to access the Seclusion and Romeo's Ladder crags, but it is a good ascent variation in itself.

 Climbers are required to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.

 The area is popular and can be quite crowded, especially on weekends spring through fall.
 Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
 If you want quieter climbing, try going on a weekday or in winter.